lianyh/MultiDCoX/README.md

 Example Data:

-Please refer to an "example" folder data for a list of files and its format required for the input to MDCoX program.
+Please refer to an "example" folder data for a list of files and format required for the input to MDCoX program.

 Remarks: